This section deals with immigration and the Lehigh Valley, national immigration policies, and people displaced by war and disasters.

 The Earth Charter is a declaration of fundamental ethical principles for building a just, sustainable and peaceful global society in the 21st century.
 It seeks to inspire in all people a new sense of global interdependence and shared responsibility for … more

-by Emma Cleveland — Think about that poster—I’m sure you’ve seen it because it hangs in many an elementary school classroom—of children holding hands around a cartoon globe, their skin varying shades of the rainbow.
-They might be wearing traditional dress from … more
+by Emma Cleveland Think about that poster—I’m sure you’ve seen it because it hangs in many an elementary school classroom—of children holding hands around a cartoon globe, their skin varying shades of the rainbow.
+They might be wearing traditional dress from their country … more

 In These Times 5 July 2010 Tania Unzueta may be the most visible undocumented immigrant in the United States.
 By Marie Landau Originally from Mexico, 26-year-old Tania Unzueta has been living, working and studying in the United States for 16 … more